maxxk/programming-languages/presentations/05-Static-Semantics.md

   AST -> "AST+Bindings" [label="Static semantics"]
 }
 ```
 Syntax is a transformation from `String` to <abbr title="Abstract Syntax Tree">`AST`</abbr>.

 Static semantics, in the same way, is a transformation from AST to AST with variable bindings information.
 How would we store this information?

-Easier approach: generate unique names and store scope in parallel.
+Easier approach: generate unique names and store scope as a separate value.

 AST+Bindings = Σ (ast : AST /[Id := ℕ]) . (scope :  Map<ℕ, AST> ) . (p : ∀ { id : ℕ } ∈ ast, id ∈ scope).